Canine Papillomat Infection in Dogs (Canine Papillomatosis, COPV)

 Outlook on current research

 The role of the environment and lifestyle in the transmission and spread of COPV is also being intensively studied.
-Researchers are trying to find out whether certain environmental factors, such as hygiene in kennels or contact with other animals, increase susceptibility to the virus.
+Researchers are trying to find out if certain environmental factors, such as hygiene in kennels or contact with other animals, increase susceptibility to the virus.
 These findings could lead to the development of new guidelines for the prevention and control of outbreaks.